akshaaatt/Swarogya/README.md

 (env) $ python manage.py createsuperuser
 (env) $ python manage.py runserver
 ```
+## Cloud Functions Guide

+- Install the Firebase CLI to your device.
+- Then run the command ```firebase init``` and create a function.
+- Replace the code in index.js with the one present in cloud-functions.js
+- Run the command ```firebase deploy``` to upload the cloud function to firebase.

 ## Training the ML models

 - Folder jupyter-notebooks contains all the .ipynb notebooks required for training the various ML models.